 De-registered, even criminally charged and jailed psychiatric professionals can jump countries and continue practicing.
 Some of the most infamous mental health criminals continue to "care" for the most vulnerable in society by simply changing cities or countries.

-A close inspection of their disastrous results, reveals that psychiatrists are the last people who should be in charge of improving literacy, drug and criminal rehabilitation, or to be used as "experts" in our courts.
+A close inspection of their disastrous results and abuse of mental health patients reveals that psychiatrists are the last people who should be in charge of improving literacy, drug and criminal rehabilitation, or to be used as "experts" in our courts.

 For these reasons, Citizens Commission on Human Rights developed a database that lists people in the mental health industry who have been criminally charged, convicted and/or sentenced, as well as those who have been investigated and charged by state health care licensing boards.

-Using this database and other investigative sources, members of the public, government agencies and others can track disciplinary or criminal cases, and verify whether a mental health practitioner has existing charges, and the result of prior charges including criminal or disciplinary records or convictions.
+Using this database and other investigative sources, members of the public, government agencies and others can track disciplinary or criminal cases, and verify whether a local psychiatrist or nearby mental health practitioner has existing charges, and the result of prior charges including criminal or disciplinary records or convictions.

-The following database is being presented as a public interest service to law firms, law enforcement agencies, investigators, health care fraud investigators, immigration offices, international police agencies, medical and psychological licensing boards, and the general public.
+The following database is being presented as a public interest service to law firms, law enforcement agencies, health care fraud investigators, private investigators, immigration offices, international police agencies, medical and psychological licensing boards, and the general public.

 It is a list of convicted mental health practitioners reported to CCHR International since 1990.
-It is, by far, an incomplete list and does not include all cases reported to law enforcement agencies or the courts.
-View the database here.
+It is, by far, an incomplete list and does not include all mental health abuse cases reported to law enforcement agencies or the courts.
+You can view the database here.

-You can also contribute to this public warning by reporting and sending documentary evidence about criminal arrests and convictions in the mental health industry to CCHR International: Fill out the Abuse Form.
+You can also contribute to this public warning by reporting and sending documentary evidence about criminal arrests and convictions in the mental health industry to CCHR South Africa.